 Can a Smell Test Help Identify Traumatic Brain Injury?

-Can your ability to smell help medical professionals diagnose you with a brain injury?
+Can your ability to smell help medical professionals in an understaffed hospitals to diagnose you with a brain injury?
 According to a new study by Federal researchers published in the journal Neurology, that might be the case.

 The study led by Air Force Colonel (Dr.) Michael Xydakis, associate professor of Surgery in the F. Edward Hebert School of Medicine at the Uniformed Services University of the Health Sciences (USU), and his colleagues from USU, Walter Reed National Military Medical Center, and the National Institutes of Health, finds decreased ability to identify specific odors is a strong predictor of abnormal neuroimaging results in blast-injured troops, and testing the sense of smell may be a potentially useful in assessing memory impairment following trauma.